 New social space on leisure Virgin Atlantic A350s

-Virgin Atlantic is known for long having had social spaces on its planes.
+Virgin Atlantic is known for long having social spaces on its planes.
 In the past, the carrier’s fleet consistently featured a (small) onboard bar.

 Then with the introduction of the A350, Virgin Atlantic introduced “The Loft,” intended as a gathering place for business class passengers.
 While not a bar, the idea is that you could have drinks here, chat with fellow passengers, etc. This is located right at door two, behind business class.